kbase/groups/design/design.md

 will be able to add other users via the groups mechanism.
 However, it means more work as they are explicitly approving all ACL changes (and users must request all ACL changes).
-It also reduces clutter for group members, as only the workspaces for which they have explicitly requested access appear in their dashboard and search, as opposed to all the workspaces in all their groups.
+It also reduces clutter for group members, as only the workspaces for which they have explicitly requested access appear in their dashboard, data lists, and search, as opposed to all the workspaces in all their groups.

 **Decision: Option 3.**